rafaelmelo2908/barbershop/README.md

   </head>
   <body>
     <h1>Barbershop Site</h1>
-    <p>The website was developed with a mobile-first approach, ensuring that it looks great on any device.
-The website features information about the barbershop, including its history and the services offered.</p>
+    <p>The Barbershop Site is a responsive website that offers information about a local barbershop.
+Developed with a mobile-first approach, the site is designed to look great on any device.
+The site features details about the history of the barbershop and the services it offers.</p>
     <h2>Getting Started</h2>
     <p>To view the website, you can visit the live site at <a href="https://newcastlebarbershop.vercel.app/">newcastlebarbershop.com</a>.</p>
     <pre><code>https://newcastlebarbershop.vercel.app/</code></pre>